hannibal002/SkyHanni/FEATURES.md

     + Show the time since you entered limbo.
     + Show a chat message for how long you were in limbo once you leave it.
 + Highlight Party Members. - Cad
+    + Marking partly members with a bright outline to better find them in the world.

 ## Cosmetics